WINTER HOUSEPLANT CARE

 If you live closer to the equator, I would still suggest holding back on feeding in December and January.
 Days are still shorter and plants respond with slower activity.

-THE BASICS of WINTER HOUSEPLANT CARE
+WINTER HOUSEPLANT CARE BASICS

 From roughly March to September, especially when we open our windows and let in all that fresh air, nature provides a lot of the light, humidity and warmth that plants require in order to stay healthy.